Thursday, October 26, 2023

 The movie begins in a graveyard with a coffin being buried, and two incredibly sketchy-looking guys bide their time until the burial is complete, then sneak in and dig up the body.
 This is our protagonist, Dr. Henry Frankenstein, and his hunchbacked assistant, Fritz.
 You might be wondering where Ygor is.
 He’s the henchmen that helps Frankenstein create a monster, right?
 Nope, that’s a common misconception.
 Ygor doesn’t appear until later Frankenstein films.
 Right away the eerie set design is striking, and even though it’s obviously not real, the way it is shot gives it an intriguing aesthetic.
 The whole movie, visually, is fantastic, with wide open shots of the castle and tight close-ups on the actors.

 All Henry needs in order to create a living being out of the various dead body parts he’s collected is a brain and some lightning.
 Fritz steals a brain in a jar from Henry’s old teacher, but he makes a mistake and brings back the brain of a criminal for them to use in the experiment in Henry’s laboratory, which Henry built in a watchtower.
-They rig up the electrodes, lightning strikes the body at the top of the tower, and he says the most famous line from the film, laughing maniacally after repeating it several time: “It’s alive!”
+They rig up the electrodes, lightning strikes the body at the top of the tower, and he says the most famous line from the film, laughing maniacally after repeating it several times: “It’s alive!”
 There are plenty of other great lines besides this one, but it’s one of the most important exclamations, and actor Colin Clive absolutely nails his performance as Henry Frankenstein.
 He set the standard for mad scientist characters.

 Frankenstein was considered a truly scary theatrical experience when it first came out, and it’s still recognized for being one of the most important horror movies of its kind.
 Dracula, starring Bela Lugosi, had come out earlier that same year, and Frankenstein was lauded as even scarier.
 I respect what Dracula also means to the history of horror, but I agree: Frankenstein is scarier and a better movie overall.
 Both films were adapted from classic horror novels, and both had been adapted other times on stage and on screen prior to 1931, but Frankenstein was a very different kind of monster film.
 Count Dracula was the suave, seductive creature of the night, and Frankenstein’s Monster is the creation of a madman that doesn’t know what it is or how to exist in this world.